 *³ I was very interested in learning this flat version of the ‘double-square’ kute-uchi braid, because it’s almost identical to the flat ‘double-braid’ [update: click link to go to my new tutorial for these] that I would be teaching later on, in my workshop, using finger-held loops.
 The traditional way this is done (using finger-held loops) requires two braiders working together.
 One braider would make the braiding moves for a divided, two-layer braid (all transfers unreversed/open/ no turned loops) and the other braider would braid the two layers of a flat braid, making only one transfer with a turn—on the far edge of the braid.
 I use a non-traditional solo-braider method for making this braid that I find very convenient.
 But with more than eight loops, the kute-uchi method might be easier if you don’t want to bother with learning how to use thumbs to carry loops.

-[btw, "ridges" are the columns of slanting strands that show on the braid.
+[btw, “ridges” are the columns of slanting strands that show on the braid.
 In a square braid, each corner is formed by a ridge.
 The flat version of a square braid has these same four ridges laid out side-by-side, and flat, which is why I often call them columns instead of ridges.
 A flat “double-braid” has 8 ridges.]

 Here are some links to other reports on Braids 2012: